beginning of content

 If you have invasive breast cancer, where the cancer has grown through the ducts to the surrounding breast tissue, there are other treatments available such as hormone therapy, chemotherapy, radiotherapy and biological therapy.

-A breast radiologist will mark your breast before the operation.
+A breast radiologist will mark your breast before the procedure.

-The operation is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
-The operation usually takes about an hour.
+The procedure is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
+The procedure usually takes about an hour.

 Your surgeon will make a cut on your breast.
 They will remove the cancer with a rim of breast tissue around the cancer.